rueedlinger/ml-resources/README.md

-# Curated List fo Machine Learning Resources
+# Curated List of Machine Learning Resources

 A curated list of machine Learning resource I find very useful.
 The List is structured into the following topics:
 - **Programming** - resources to get started with the most used programming languages in machine learning.